-A- Excellent 4 quality points per credit
+4 quality points per credit

-B-Good 3 quality points per credit

-C-Fair 2 quality points per credit
+2 quality points per credit

-D-Poor 1 quality point per credit
+1 quality point per credit

-F-Failure 0 quality point per credit
+0 quality point per credit

-IP-In progress 0 quality points

-I-Incomplete 0 quality points
+IP-In progress 0 quality points I-Incomplete 0 quality points

 No more than two "C" grades are allowed.
 A GPA of 3.00 must be maintained both overall and in the student's major area of concentration at the Master's level.
 Doctoral students should consult the department chair and academic college dean for specific requirements.
+Grades of "D", "F", "W" (withdrawn), and "I" (incomplete) do not count towards satisfactory academic progress; however, they are counted as attempted hours.